fara-pug/fara-pug/index.md

     2. Benefit

+        Aha's from looking at my first Stables.
+        Yours will be similar I'd think.
+So..
+Oh!

-        -   its a farm with spice and tree plots! it has
+        -   its a farm with spice and tree plots!
             -   a garlic and a fennel plot
             -   a lemon and a maple tree plot
         -   farmer and stablemaster work here